-- Data may be transferred outside the EU as part of the backup process.
+Data may be transferred outside the EU as part of the backup process to guard against data loss.
 In such cases all data is fully encrypted and unreadable by any 3rd parties, even if they try to access it.

 Data transfer to another screening company

 Should a client wish to have data transferred to another screening company then as all results are provided to the client in PDF format the data transfer shall be direct between the Client and the new external provider.
 Upon notification of the transfer The Noise Chap Ltd. shall delete all audiometry data held relating to the client.